Some posts contain compensated links. Please read this disclaimer for more info.

 Transportation In Georgia

-First, you must know there are buses, mini-buses, taxis, a metro, railway, and a roadway which is quite challenging to navigate without any knowledge of the Georgian language.
+First, you must know there are buses, mini-buses, taxis, a metro, railway, and a roadway that’s quite challenging to navigate without any knowledge of the Georgian language.

-The railway is the most cost-efficient and easiest to use.
+The railway is the most cost-efficient and easiest to use when sightseeing in Georgia, Europe.
 Though there are only two routes, so it is not very convenient.
 A 90-minute ride will cost you less than $0.50.

 Buses are also cheap, but perhaps not as time-efficient as driving your own vehicle.
 They will take you to the outskirts of Tbilisi and close enough to our first small town, Mtskheta.
 There are also cross-country buses, but locals prefer not to use them, so we advise to follow suit.